aamoeng/AD-image-classification/README.md

 -	layers: indicates which layer to be used.

 ***Layers:***
--	'conv_2D': the core building blocks of a CNN, applying a set of learning filters to the input to detect and activate specific feature, outputting a feature map containing edges, textures and corners.
+-	`conv_2D`: the core building blocks of a CNN, applying a set of learning filters to the input to detect and activate specific feature, outputting a feature map containing edges, textures and corners.
--	average_pooling: the pooling layers simplify the information in the model’s feature maps, reducing computational complexity.
+-	`average_pooling`: the pooling layers simplify the information in the model’s feature maps, reducing computational complexity.
--	flatten: the flatten layer then converts the 2D feature maps into 1D feature vectors.
+-	`flatten`: the flatten layer then converts the 2D feature maps into 1D feature vectors.
--	dense: the dense, or fully connected, layer connects all the neurons from one layer to the next.
+-	`dense`: the dense, or fully connected, layer connects all the neurons from one layer to the next.
 ---

 ### Results